Zeenobit/Historian/README.md

 * `<Latitude>` Latitude of the active vessel relative to the main body (Only available in Flight Mode)
 * `<Longitude>` Longitude of the active vessel relative to the main body (Only available in Flight Mode)
 * `<Altitude>` Altitude of the active vessel relative to the sea level of the main body (Only available in Flight Mode)
+* `<Mach>` The current Mach number of the active vessel (Only available in Flight Mode).
+* `<LandingZone>` The name of the current location the vessel is landed at (Only available in Flight Mode).
+Example: _Launchpad_
+* `<Speed>` Surface speed of the active vessel  in m/s (Only available in Flight Mode).
+* `<Custom>` The current value of the Custom Text.
+You can set this value using the configuration window.
+If custom text is not persistent (default), it will be cleared after the next screenshot.

 Note that all placeholder values are case-sensitive.

+##### Situation Text

+A `SITUATION_TEXT` element behaves similar to the `TEXT` element.
+It has all of its properties except `Text`.
+Instead, it has the following additional properties, each corresponding to a different flight situation:

+* `Default` Used when no flight situation is available.
+* `Landed` Used when the vessel is landed.
+* `Splashed` Used when the vessel is splashed in water.
+* `Prelaunch` Used when the vessel is on the launchpad.
+* `Flying` Used when the vessel is flying in atmosphere.
+* `SubOrbital` Used when the vessel is in a sub-orbital trajectory.
+* `Orbiting` Used when the vessel is orbiting a body.
+* `Escaping` Used when the vessel is escaping from a body.
+* `Docked` Used when the vessel is docked to another.

+When a screen shot is taken, the `SITUATION_TEXT` element uses only one of the above values for its text, depending on the situation.
+This is useful for making more descriptive captions such as: `Landed on <Body>'s <LandingZone>` or `Flying at Mach <Mach> (<Speed> m/s) <Altitude> meters over <Body>'s <Biome>`.

+Note that just like `TEXT`, `SITUATION_TEXT` also supports rich text and placeholder values.

 ##### Picture